 - See also: ftp, http, html, utf-8

-- I have 19 facts about Uniform Resource Locator. what would you like to know? email me and let me know how I can help.
+- Have a question about Uniform Resource Locator not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: